LibraryCarpentry/lc-open-refine/_episodes/01-introduction.md

 | Prest, Thomas Peckett           | 1810 | 1879 |

 ## What Should I Know When Working With OpenRefine?
-* No internet connection is needed, and none of the data or commands you enter in OpenRefine are sent to a remote server so therefore it's good for working with sensitive data.
+* No internet connection is needed, and none of the data or commands you enter in OpenRefine are sent to a remote server.
 * You are NOT modifying original/raw data.
 * Saving will happen automatically, but it's important to [properly shut down OpenRefine to ensure this](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions).
 * Files are saved locally such that if you are working on two computers you will have to export/import files/projects.